 There was one presentation, however, that stood out for the wrong reasons.
 The speaker was not prepared to effectively communicate his message.
-With the focus of the conference on leadership and how to be a great leader and communicator, this speaker got up and started speaking the politics of education.
+With the focus of the conference on leadership and how to be a great leader and communicator, this speaker got up and spoke about the politics of education.

 How You Can Effectively Communicate

-So how can you effectively communicate your message and avoid losing your audience?
-There are many ways this can be done.
+So how can you effectively communicate your message to avoid losing your audience?
+This can be done in many ways.
 One approach I recommend is Twain’s Rule, “Tell ’em what you’re going to tell ’em.
-Tell ’em.
-Tell ’em what you told ’em.”
+Then tell ’em.
+Finally, tell ’em what you told ’em.”
 So how does this approach apply to communication?

 “Tell ’em what you’re going to tell ’em.”